SFDO-Tooling/CumulusCI/docs/robot_new.rst

       Should be equal  ${contact}[FirstName]    Eleanor
       Should be equal  ${contact}[LastName]     Rigby

-The test itself creates the ``Contact`` object, and then confirms that the object has the correct first and last names, by making a call to a Salesforce API.
+The test itself creates the ``Contact`` object, and then confirms that the object has the correct first and last names by making a call to a Salesforce API.
 Robot hides the complexity of making an API call behind a keyword, so in a test you only describe what is created without exposing all the work necessary to actually create it, such as getting an access token, creating an API payload, making the API call, and parsing the results.

 To run this test from the command line: